 5. Design & Build

 Larger projects often split this stage into two phases, starting with design mockups for key pages and possibly interactive prototypes where relevant.
-That lets us review and modified the designs, before we start building.
+That lets us review and modify the designs before we start building.
 For smaller projects though, it’s now more cost-effective to use flexible design frameworks and “build in the browser”.
 Doing that on a private “staging” site lets you log in to see how the designs really work on your own computer, tablet and phone.

 Business websites aren’t static, fire-and-forget projects.
 They need technical updates occasionally (which I normally provide along with hosting), as well as content updates.
 So most sites now include a Content Management System or “CMS” (usually WordPress), to let site owners do the content updates without having to pay for more coding.
 That often requires some training, which I can provide.
 If you prefer to send updates to me, that’s fine too, but will be billable.
 Still, the web changes so often that a support plan generally helps either way.